BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/configuration/index.md

 Nexus Delta service can be highly customized using @link:[configuration file(s)](https://github.com/BlueBrain/nexus/tree/$git.branch$/delta/app/src/main/resources){ open=new }.
 Many things can be adapted to your deployment needs: port where the service is running, timeouts, the database you decide to support, pagination defaults, etc.

-There are 2 ways to modify the default configuration:
+There are 3 ways to modify the default configuration:

+- Setting the env variable `DELTA_EXTERNAL_CONF` which defines the path to a HOCON file.
+The configuration keys that are defined here can be overriden by the other methods.
 - Using JVM properties as arguments when running the service: -D`{property}`.
 For example: `-Dapp.http.interface="127.0.0.1"`.
 - Using @link:[FORCE_CONFIG_{property}](https://github.com/lightbend/config#user-content-optional-system-or-env-variable-overrides){ open=new }
   environment variables.
 In order to enable this style of configuration, the JVM property